What is Meal Support Therapy

 Luxury Treatment and Meal Support

 Virtue Recovery provides Meal Support Therapy in a calm, supportive, and comfortable setting.
-With chef-prepared meals and structured therapeutic support, clients can rebuild trust in food while receiving holistic care.
+Clients are guided through each step of the mealtime process, helping them rebuild confidence and trust in food in an encouraging environment.

 9230 Corbett-12_1